 Errors that occur on a downstream tier that are not propagated to the originating tier do not result in a business transaction error.
 If the originating client receives a 200 success response, for example, the business transaction is not considered an error.
 The error contained within the downstream tier does count against the Error Per Minute metric for the continuing segment.

 When a business transaction experiences an error, it is counted only as an error transaction.
 It is not also counted as a slow, very slow or stalled transaction, even if the transaction was also slow or stalled.

 What is an Exception in AppDynamics?

-A common cause of business transaction errors are code exceptions.
-The Exceptions tab in the Errors page shows an aggregated view of the exceptions in the time period across all transactions.
+Code exceptions are a common cause of business transaction errors.
+The Exceptions tab in the Errors page shows an aggregated view of the exceptions across all transactions.
 For purposes of this view, AppDynamics considers the following types of incidents to be exceptions:

 - HTTP errors that do not occur in the context of a Business Transaction.

 Exceptions that are thrown and handled within a business transaction are not captured by AppDynamics and do not appear in the Exceptions tab.

 When troubleshooting errors, notice that the number of business transaction errors does not necessarily correspond to the number of exceptions in a given time frame.
 A single transaction that counts as an error transaction can correspond to multiple exceptions.
 For example, as the transaction traverses tiers, it can generate an exception on each one.
 Troubleshooting an error typically involves finding the exception closest to the originating point of the error.

 If a stack trace for the exception is available, you can access it from the Exception tab in the Controller UI.
 A stack trace is available for a given exception if the exception was passed in the log call.
 For example, a logging call in the form of

 logger.log(Level.ERROR, String msg, Throwable e) would include a stack trace, whereas a call in the form of